Networking with the Highest Throughput and Lowest Latency

 Networking today is very dependent on high-bandwidth, low-latency interconnects to move data among the various nodes of an HPC cluster.
 As clusters get bigger, efficiency becomes a bigger concern, and low-overhead protocols that can help to eliminate wasting compute power becomes even more important.
 When selecting the main fabric to be used for an HPC cluster network, the choice often comes down to two solutions: Mellanox InfiniBand or Intel Omni-Path Architecture (Intel OPA).
 Users should look at the communication patterns of the HPC application at hand–including the size of messages being sent and the level of latency that is acceptable–to make the best decision.

-InfiniBand by Mellanox is the choice for many general purpose HPC clusters, thanks to is high throughput and low latency.
-And thanks to the low overhead encoding scheme used in Fourteen Data Rate (FDR) InfiniBand, very high data rates can be achieved, while dedicating fewer CPU cycles on message copying, protocol handling, or checksum calculation.
+InfiniBand by Mellanox is the choice for many general purpose HPC clusters, thanks to its high throughput and low latency.
+And thanks to the low overhead encoding scheme used in Fourteen Data Rate (FDR) InfiniBand, very high data rates can be achieved while dedicating fewer CPU cycles on message copying, protocol handling, or checksum calculation.

 While, Intel’s Omni-Path Architecture delivers the performance for tomorrow’s high performance computing (HPC) workloads and the ability to scale to tens of thousands of nodes at a price competitive with today’s fabrics.